PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 # Caveats with beneficial insects

-If you’re looking for more natural ways to keep pest damage to a minimum in your garden, it’s helpful to become familiar with beneficial insects and ways to attract them.
-Keep in mind that attracting beneficial insects is a medium-to-long-term strategy and will not help immediately if you have a pest infestation.
+If you’re looking for more natural ways to keep pest damage to a minimum in your garden, it’s helpful to become familiar with beneficial insects and which pests they eat.
+To support beneficial insect populations in your garden, try to avoid using insecticides as much as possible.
+Keep in mind, though, that attracting beneficial insects is a medium-to-long-term strategy.
+If you have a major pest infestation you may want to take  to remedy the situation.

 It’s also important to know that while there are some predatory insects available to purchase, they are generally used in enclosed commercial greenhouses.
 If they’re released outdoors many of them may leave your garden.
 It can also be difficult to time the release to be effective, and to be sure that the purchased insects will prey on the exact species of pest that you’re dealing with.
-Besides questions of effectiveness, there are considerations with how the beneficial insects are harvested and whether it is harmful to move them from one area to another.
+Besides questions of effectiveness, there are considerations with how some beneficial insects are harvested, and whether it's harmful to move insects from one area to another.
 Generally, it’s better to attract local beneficial insects to your garden rather than to buy them.
 For information on plants that can help attract beneficial insects to your garden, check out this article: **What Are Insectary Plants?** (coming soon!)